Columbus Day / Discoverer's Day

 Also See: Pumpkin Recipes Galore and Holiday Recipes and Halloween Recipes

 Pumpkin Nook – Visit the folks that know everything about pumpkins.
 Halloween, too.

-Holiday Insights, where everyday is a holiday, a bizarre day, a wacky day,or a special event.
-Join us in the calendar fun each and every day of the year.
+Holiday Insights, where every day is a holiday, a bizarre or wacky day, an observance, or a special event.
+Join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events and observances, more than one for every day of the year.
-Many new holidays are being created on a very frequent basis.
-At Holiday Insights we strive to thoroughly research and report details of each one as accurately as possible.
+There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
+Many of these holidays are new, too.
+People and organizations are creating new holidays on a regular basis.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.